tvdboom/ATOM/docs_sources/api/models/lr.md

 </div>
 Evaluate the model using cross-validation.
 This method cross-validates the whole pipeline on the complete dataset.
 Use it to assess the robustness of the solution's performance.
+The return of sklearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html">cross_validate</a>
+function is stored under the `cv` attribute.
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>
 <td width="80%" class="td_params">
 <strong>**kwargs</strong><br>
-Additional keyword arguments for sklearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html">cross_validate</a>
+Additional keyword arguments for sklearn's cross_validate function.
-function.
 If the scoring method is not specified, it uses the trainer's metric.
 </td>